Alea Jacta Est

 In 52 BC, as Gaius Julius Caesar finishes his campaigns in Gaul, with hoards of gold and an incredibly loyal army in tow, angry mobs are rioting in Rome, seeking a guilty verdict for the murder of the popular leader Publius Clodius Pulcher at the hands of the elite, senatorial Titus Annius Milo.
 The mighty Pompey the Great, hero of the fight against the Mediterranean Pirates and the Mithridatic Wars, has convened a meeting of the august Roman Senate, the leviathan that must quell the people of Rome and coordinate with governors and generals like Caesar to keep the peace across all provinces.
 Factional tensions are rising in the city and abroad, with the populares and optimates jockeying for control of this most ancient of Roman institutions and of the burgeoning empire itself.
 The Senators will be the accomplished rhetoricians, military commanders, bankers, diplomats, schemers, and dreamers, all of whom will have to stiffen their sinews with refined Roman decorum to bring to their families and friends all the glory and prosperity the eternal city has to offer.

-Michele (pronounced Mee-keh-leh) is a second year at the University of Chicago majoring in Philosophy.
+Michele (pronounced Mee-keh-leh) is a third year at the University of Chicago majoring in Philosophy.
 After being initially tempted by the evil ways of the Chicago “school” of trick(le)nomics, he underwent human emancipation so he could spend his time arguing with any RevCom's lurking around the business school.
 Although he was born and raised in Milan, the unofficial capital of Italy, he attended high school in Paris before moving to Chicago.
 Besides staffing and running committees that have a lot to do with Italy, (Bribesville, Papal Synod 1492), Michele enjoys eating fine Italian food and complaining about American politics.
 If you have any questions about the committee or you have an ontology that works and could save him from his angst, you can email him at firstname.lastname@example.org.

 Eli is excited to be the better of the two crisis directors for Alea Jacta Est: Senatus Romanus, 52 BC.
 A third-year at the University of Chicago, this is Eli’s third time participating in ChoMUN.
 During his first year, he was an AC on the Judeo-Roman War committee, perfectly melding his only two noteworthy traits: being a Classics major and being Jewish.
 This past year he served as an experienced AC with the eminently capable Ethan Della Rocca and somewhat capable Michele Moghrabi in the Papal Synod 1492 committee.